- 1 What is maslow’s hierarchy of needs theory?

 So does that tie into personality?

-He thought that when they sought to achieve self-actualization, humans could take control of their personalities.
-In order to work toward Self-Actualization, humans have to reflect on who they currently are and what they need to do or to change in order to move forward.
+According to Maslow, in order to work toward Self-Actualization, humans have to reflect on who they currently are and what they need to do or to change in order to move forward.

 Carl Rogers was a humanist psychologist who focused on this process.
 For the most part, he agreed with Moslow’s theories but he pushed further to study how people actually satisfy these complex needs.
 What do they actually do, what thought processes are happening.
 Maslow focused on ‘what’ and Carl Rogers focused on ‘how’.